 Every thought we have, every idea we promote, every argument we make must be taken captive by the gospel.
 We must take every thought captive to obey Christ.

 In Paul’s day (and in ours) many were pluralists.
 They combined all kinds of teachings, and ideas, and worldviews into one big stew.
-Nothing was wrong, and everything was right, as long as you still worshipped the emperor that is.
+Nothing was wrong, and everything was right, as long as you still worshiped the emperor that is.
 But Paul is no pluralists.
 And those of us who are in Christ can no longer be pluralists.
 Truth is narrow.
 So narrow that it is a person named Jesus.
 If it doesn’t conform to his life, death and resurrection, it is not true, and it is a stronghold that must be destroyed.

 In opposition to pluralism, however, many Christians become dualists.
 They divide everything into black and white.
 To them, every idea, argument, system, religion, worldview is either totally right or totally wrong.
 Here’s how New Testament scholar N.T.
 Wright addresses this problem: